jmgray/hexcast/README.md

 * The program has several commands:
   * `python hexcast init` initializes the current run with default values, creating an `hfa.ini`
-  * `python hexcast sequence` displays the list of numbers to be emitted on subsequent calls
+  * `python hexcast sequence` displays the list of numbers to be emitted on subsequent calls.
+This works for a total element size of 1000 or less.
   * `python hexcast` emits the next number in the sequence

 An explanation of this approach is in `explanation.md`